 How much do these cute rides cost?

 The original cost of a ride on Disney property in a Minnie Van was $20.
 In February 2018, the price increased to $25.
-As of September 2018, a Minnie Van ride runs $15 plus $2.75 per mile.
-That cost includes a one-way trip from the starting location to any other location on property.
-It also includes perks like car seats (expertly installed!) and phone chargers in the vehicle.
+As of September 2018, a Minnie Van ride runs $15 plus a per-mile fee starting at $2.75 per mile, so prices will vary based on destination.
+Guests can see the final price and pay for the service in the Lyft app.
+The cost includes a one-way trip from the starting location to any other location on property and perks like up to 2 expertly installed car seats, if needed, and phone chargers in the vehicle.

-The cost of taking a Minnie Van to or from Walt Disney World to Orlando International Airport is $150.
-And we anticipate Minnie Vans will soon provide guests with service to and from Walt Disney property and Port Canaveral to the Disney Cruise Line Terminal for a one-way price of $240.
+The cost of taking a Minnie Van to or from Walt Disney World to Orlando International Airport is $155 one-way.
+(Gratuity is not included.)
+And Minnie Vans provide guests with ground service to and from Walt Disney property and Port Canaveral to the Disney Cruise Line Terminal for a one-way price of $249.

 Where can I grab a Minnie Van?

-Minnies are currently available to guests staying at ALL Disney World resorts, the Swan and Dolphin, and Four Seasons Orlando.
+Minnies are currently available to guests staying at ALL Disney World Resorts, the Swan and Dolphin, and Four Seasons Orlando.
+Disney Springs offers four pick up locations.
+These are located at the Marketplace, by the Cirque du Soleil building, at the Lime Garage valet parking area, and at the Orange Garage valet parking area.
 As of September 2018, guests staying at Bonnet Creek, Flamingo Crossings, and Hotel Plaza Boulevard resorts can also use the Minnie Van Service.

 How do I request a Minnie Van?

-Once you’ve activated Minnie Vans in the app, you use the app to request a vehicle.
 Vehicles will appear on a map in the app, and you’ll be able to see estimates for pick-up times.
 Select the ride you want to hail, and meet them at the designated pick-up location (also specified in the app).
+Guests needing accessible vehicles may call (407) 828-3500.
+Disney requests that these calls are made 45-60 minutes ahead of needing transportation.

 To use the Minnie Van service for the Orlando International Airport you must call 407-WDW-PLAY to book your Minnie Van.